fmhy/edit/.github/CONTRIBUTING.md

 1. Fork the repository by clicking the "Fork" button in the top right corner.

-2. Now, click on the "Code" button on the top right corner of the page and select "Codespaces" from the dropdown menu.
+2. Navigate to your fork's homepage and click on the green "Code" button above your repository, open "Codespaces" tab and click "Create codespace".

-3. Make your changes.
+3. Once it has loaded, make your changes and commit.

-4. To close the workspace, click the "Code" button in the top right corner, then click "Stop Codespace" and hit enter.
+4. To close the workspace, click the "Code" button again and look for the `...` dropdown next to your codespace, then click "Stop codespace".

 ### Local Instance